-What sets AirScape apart in Camden is that the data is publicly available, rather than only available to local authorities and stakeholders.
-This enables a step change in terms of action – to empower local people, community groups, businesses, and local authorities to take transparent, measurable action to tackle the air pollution crisis and reduce exposure.
+What sets AirScape apart is that the data is publicly available via an easy-to-access map platform on airscape.ai.
+Making the invisible visible, this enables a step change in terms of action – to empower local people, community groups, businesses, and local authorities to take transparent, measurable action to tackle the air pollution crisis and reduce exposure.

 It also enables local authorities and local people to track the effectiveness of their actions to ensure informed policy-making and effective use of taxpayer money.

 The first step in tackling air pollution is understanding it.
 By providing a hyper-local, real-time picture of air quality, policymakers, businesses and the local community will be able to identify clear trends in air pollution spikes across the area to identify core causes and explore the measures needed to mitigate it.